At the end of the day, an investment platform is only useful to you if you understand the ins and outs of how it works.

 While Robinhood is free, they do earn revenue through various means including their Robinhood Gold subscription and Order Flow as their largest drivers.

 Robinhood is safe by investment platform standards and is regulated by FINRA and the SEC.
-Your investments are also insured by the SIPC.
+Your investments are also insured by the SIPC up to $500,000.

 The platform offers a good amount of features that aim to make beginner investor experience as easy and painless as it can be.
 Though they are taking steps to make seasoned investors feel more at home there as well.